The rise of Rork Projects in the Sunshine State

 215 Adelaide Street, Brisbane CBD

-In October, Rork Projects will commence works on a new End of Trip facility for Challenger and Case Meallin, at 215 Adelaide Street.
+This month Rork Projects commences works on a new End of Trip facility for Challenger and Case Meallin, at 215 Adelaide Street.
 The project will be delivered over four stages, meticulously planned to minimise the time on site to eight and a half weeks in order to reduce disruption for the client and tenants.

 Rork Projects’ Queensland team are thrilled to build on our national relationships with Challenger and Case Meallin and deliver this important upgrade in Brisbane’s CBD.